erik1110/Data-Engineering/README.md

 # Data-Engineering

-This is a story related to data-engineering.
+A data engineer is a worker whose primary job responsibilities involve preparing data for analytical or operational uses.

 ## Chapter 0 : Python Basic